-Travelling with children can be a daunting task, but Iceland is a fantastically kid-friendly nation.
+Traveling with children can be a daunting task, but Iceland is a fantastically kid-friendly nation.
 Here are our tips on getting the most out of an Iceland adventure for the little people in your lives, no matter the time of year.

 1. Introduce your Wild Animals to a Wild Animal

 Kids love animals, and in Iceland, we have our fair share of dazzlers!
-Whale-watching is a wildly popular activity with tours leaving right from the Reykjavík harbour.
+Whale-watching is a wildly popular activity with tours leaving right from the Reykjavík harbor.
 To really get in touch with nature, try the Icelandic horse, a breed unto itself: compact, well tempered, powerful yet gentle, and fuzzy like an Ewok—an absolutely wonderful horse for children.
-Lastly, Reykjavík’s small petting zoo “Húsdýragarður” is also great for young visitors, although the collection of animals is small and centres mainly on what you might find on an Icelandic farm.
+Lastly, Reykjavík’s small petting zoo “Húsdýragarður” is also great for young visitors, although the collection of animals is small and centers mainly on what you might find on an Icelandic farm.

 2. Get in Touch with Nature

 Iceland is one of the few places where what’s happening outside your window may genuinely be more exciting than what’s happening on your screen.
-The Golden Circle tour is packed with adventure waterfalls, Viking-age justice and a steaming, eggy-smelling (cue fart jokes) geothermal area with dazzling hot spring eruptions every couple of minutes—ideal for younger attention spans.
-The Snæfellsnes peninsula is a longer day tour with some harrowing sagas, chances to spot wildlife and diverse landscapes: an arrowhead mountain, deep fjords, basalt cliff formations and a glacier-covered volcano that leads to the centre of the Earth (or so says to Jules Verne).
+The Golden Circle tour is packed with adventure waterfalls, Viking-age justice, and a steaming, eggy-smelling (cue fart jokes) geothermal area with dazzling hot spring eruptions every couple of minutes—ideal for younger attention spans.
+The Snæfellsnes peninsula is a longer day tour with some harrowing sagas, chances to spot wildlife and diverse landscapes: an arrowhead mountain, deep fjords, basalt cliff formations and a glacier-covered volcano that leads to the center of the Earth (or so says to Jules Verne).
 And if you’ve got a rainy day in the city, you can still experience some of the most remarkable parts of Icelandic nature at Perlan Museum—including augmented reality bird cliffs, planetarium Northern Lights in 8K resolution and a recreated ice cave you can enter and explore (replete with shivers)!

 3. Wet ‘n’ Wild—Iceland Style

 Where do Icelandic kids get out their wiggles and giggles?
 The water, of course.
-When it comes to kids, our favourite swimming hole is the Secret Lagoon.
+When it comes to kids, our favorite swimming hole is the Secret Lagoon.
 Surrounded by geothermal activity and open to the sky, this is a great place for kids to run and play and still take in all the Icelandic beauty.
 The Fontana Baths are another great way to enjoy the Icelandic countryside while playing around in Iceland’s remarkable geothermal water.
 Many families are often surprised to learn that they can bring their children to the Blue Lagoon, as long as they’re over two years old, although the atmosphere there tends to be one of tranquillity and relaxation, which might not be a good fit for all kids.
 Make sure to book ahead for these pools as they all tend to book out well ahead of time.
-If you’re in Reykjavík, make sure to check out some of the city’s swimming facilities for splash pools, water slides and other kids activities.
+If you’re in Reykjavík, make sure to check out some of the city’s swimming facilities for splash pools, water slides, and other kids activities.

 4. Adventures to Last a Lifetime